 Pucker Gallery on Newbury Street, Boston, MA, held a major exhibition of Mark’s work titled “At the Crossroads” in early 2015, another exhibition in 2016, and again in 2018.
 They continue to carry a selection of Mark’s work for sale in their gallery.

-Mark is past President of the Board of Directors at the North Carolina Pottery Center in Seagrove, NC, and has been a member of the board since 2005.
+Mark is past President of the Board of Directors at the North Carolina Pottery Center in Seagrove, NC, and a member of the board from 2005 – 2018.

 –Louise Allison Cort, Curator for Ceramics, Freer Gallery of Art and Arthur M. Sackler Gallery, Smithsonian Institution, from her essay, “Asian Ancestors,” published in “Mark Hewitt: Potter,” catalogue to his exhibition at North Carolina State University, Visual Arts Center, October-December 1997.